opendocsg/opendoc-state-courts-practice-directions/PART-04-Interlocutory-And-Other-Applications.md

 (5) Enquiries by telephone will not be entertained.

-(6) Where a summons is filed in a matter for which a trial date has been fixed, the summons must be filed using the Electronic Filing Service with a special request informing the Civil Registry of the trial date(s).
+(6) Where a summons is filed in a matter for which a trial date has been fixed, the summons must be filed using the Electronic Filing Service with a special request informing the Registry of the trial date(s).

 ## 24A.
 Filing of Distinct Applications in Separate Summonses